 9. Our effectiveness in combating slavery and human trafficking

-Lavazza is a company committed to fully respect internationally recognized human rights, international and national labour laws and environmental principles.
+The Lavazza Group is committed to fully respect internationally recognized human rights, international and national labour laws and environmental principles.
 We engage in a continuous dialogue with our suppliers to share the ethical values characterizing our way of doing business along the entire supply chain and to ensure that no slavery or human rights violation of any kind is perpetrated along our supply chain.

 10. Further steps

-Following a review of the effectiveness of the steps we have taken to ensure that here is no slavery or human trafficking in our supply chains we intend to take the following further steps to combat slavery and human trafficking.
+Following a review of the effectiveness of the steps we have taken to ensure that there is no slavery or human trafficking in our supply chains we intend to take further steps and to strengthen our commitment to combat slavery and human trafficking.
 To further enhance our involvement on the issues connected with modern slavery, we are investigating and detecting potential risks related to CSR topics in our supply chain with the aim of mapping and identifying priorities to be addressed together with our suppliers.

-This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes our Group's slavery and human trafficking statement for the financial year ending on 31 December 2016.
+This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes Lavazza Group's slavery and human trafficking statement for the financial year ending on 31 December 2020.

 Lavazza Professional UK